ankitkrmishra123/CurrencyConverter/README.md

   To run the tests: flutter test

- ### https://apilayer.com/marketplace/exchangerates_data-api -> reference to make to create api key from the marketplace
+ ### https://apilayer.com/marketplace/exchangerates_data-api -> reference to create api key from the marketplace